Anchor (climbing): Semi-direct

-When the rope comes from the climber to the belayer, but the belayer is attached separately to an anchor.
-Often used when multi pitching and the belayer is on a stance.
+When the rope comes from the climber to the belayer, the belayer is attached separately to an anchor.
+Often used when multi-pitching and the belayer is on a stance.
 Or when top roping and it is possible that if the climber falls the belayer will be pulled from the stance above the climber.
 The belayer can, with a little effort then remove themselves from the system if required.

 It is essential that the belayer is attached to the anchor via the belay loop at the front of the harness.
-Attaching the belayers harness to the anchor via the back of the harness can cause the harness, when placed under strain, to constrict inwards elongating front to back, rather than side to side.
-This can result in crushed pelvis and serious harm to the belayer.
+Attaching the harness of the belayer to the anchor via the back of the harness can cause the harness, when placed under strain, to constrict inwards elongating front to back, rather than side to side.
+This can result in a crushed pelvis and serious harm to the belayer.

 Direct

 When the rope comes from the climber to an anchor.
 A hanging belay device may be used, although it is common in this instance to just use an Italian hitch.
 The belayer is totally free of the system.